HumanCellAtlas/data-consumer-vignettes/CONTRIBUTING.md

 1. Don't break the build: pull requests are expected to pass all automated CI checks.

-1. Keep the build simple: Automated CI checks that are fragile or don't serve a clear agreed upon purpose will be removed.

 1. All Pull Request comments must be addressed, even after merge.

 1. All code must be reviewed by at least 1 other team member.